Jollyhrothgar/basic_root_class/README.md

 This tutorial works with ROOT version 5.34.
 It probably doesn't work with ROOT 6.0.

-# Standard Warning
-This tutorial was written by Mike Beaumier.
-I am a graduate student at UCR, and am not a programmer by training.
-These tutorials may not represent the best programming style, or standard coding conventions - though I am in a continual process of self-teaching programming, coding conventions, and trying to become a better programmer.

-These tools may make your life easier or harder, but I hope they answer your questions.

 # Summary:
 You may build your code from any directory, but my convention is to have a dedicated build directory.
 Some people like to have a centralized location